 (1) In compliance with the health benefit plan that expressly allows a practice of that nature.
 Waiver of the deductibles or copayments shall be made only with the full knowledge and consent of the plan purchaser, payer, and third-party administrator.
 Documentation of the consent shall be made available to the board upon request, or;

 (2) For professional services rendered to any other person licensed pursuant to this chapter, to the extent allowed by this chapter and the rules of the board.

 (H) No chiropractic physician shall offer cash, gift cards, gift certificates or cash equivalents to patients or potential patients as a referral fee or an inducement to enter into or to continue care.

-(I) Promotional items shall not be more than ten dollars in retail value and not total more than twenty dollars per year per patient.
+(I) Promotional items shall not be more than seventy-five dollars in retail value per year per patient.
 Professional services, product samples, literature, or refreshments served at events such as health fairs, open houses, educational lectures or health care orientations are not considered promotional items.
 Promotional items shall not be claimed directly or indirectly or otherwise shifted to any third party for reimbursement.